SOCS-Sabaragamuwa/Brogrammers/README.md

 The communication culture, communication channels and the contributing policies as well as the documentation best practices are given below.

+## DevOps Stages
+•	Version Control- Source code management is done with git and who does the change is also recorded with git.
+With proper documentation policies and pull request templates the version control is addressed in our project.
+•	Continuous integration -jenkins
+•	Continuous delivery -jenkins
+•	Continuous deployment -not done in our project as we will validate every pull request

 ## Communication Channels
 - Slack channel: https://join.slack.com/t/letmehackbrogrammers/shared_invite/enQtOTMxODE4OTc3MjY4LTZkOGM4ZWY3YWNmNDVjYzVlMTViODFjODVjYTJlM2IwMWVkODBjN2YzOWY2YTBiOTJkYjExOTY2NWNiMmE0OWM
 - Google mailing list: